smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 !@

 #### Creating a Weather Service Manifest
 You will need to create a weather service manifest if you want to publish a weather service.
-You will declare the types of data your service provides in its @![iOS]`SDLWeatherServiceData`!@ @![android,javaSE,javaEE,javascript] `WeatherServiceData` !@.
+You will declare the types of data your service provides in its @![iOS]`SDLWeatherServiceData`!@@![android,javaSE,javaEE,javascript]`WeatherServiceData`!@.

 @![iOS]
 ##### Objective-C